Frequently Asked Questions

 I do not condone use, but I do accept that many people use both licit and illicit substances.
 I respect personal choice and do not impose goals.
-However, at the forefront of our therapy will be honest discussions of risk with continued use.
+However, at the forefront of our therapy there will be honest discussions of risk with continued use.

-Will we only talk about my substance use?
+Will we only talk about substance use?

 No. Substance use is just one component of your life and certainly does not define who you are.
 All of your concerns, whether related to substance use or not can be addressed in therapy.